zerocarbonproject/ZeroCarbonDistribution/README.md

 # ZeroCarbonDistribution

-Used to distribute rewards to consumers
+Used to distribute rewards to consumers.